What are virtual logs

 This central virtual log is particularly valuable for volume calculations, as it ensures that the central area's contribution to the overall volume is properly accounted for rather than being oversimplified through direct corner-to-corner interpolation.

-In the next tutorials, we will guide you how to create the virtual logs using our plugin.
+In the next tutorials, we will guide you how to create virtual logs using our plugin.
+Three creation modes are available: